Tight bounds on the convergence of noisy random circuits to the uniform distribution: Prior work

 In this section, we will summarize prior work.
 The foundational work by \citet{Aharonov1996} dealt with the convergence of states evolving under arbitrary quantum circuits with depolarizing noise to the maximally mixed state.
 They showed that the entropy of the system reaches its maximal value exponentially fast with $d$.
 They concluded that noisy circuits (without error correction) are essentially ``worthless'' after logarithmic depth $d=\Omega(\log n)$.
 Translated to our setting, their proof techniques imply that the total variation distance $\delta$ to the uniform distribution satisfies $\delta \leq 2^{-\Omega(d)}$.
 Depolarizing noise is also studied in more detail in Refs.~\cite{Muller-Hermes2016,Hirche2020}. \citet{Ben-Or2013} generalized the work of \citet{Aharonov1996} to other forms of noise and observed that the time after which noisy circuits are worthless depends on the class of channels.

-More recently, \citet{Gao2018} studied the case of random circuits with a more generalized form of Pauli noise and showed an upper bound on the distance to the uniform distribution of the form $\mathbb{E}[\delta] = \exp[-\Omega(d)]$.
+More recently, \citet{Gao2018} studied the case of circuits with a more generalized form of Pauli noise and showed an upper bound on the distance to the uniform distribution of the form $\mathbb{E}[\delta] = \exp[-\Omega(d)]$.
 This result, however, does not work for the case of dephasing noise.
 In fact, the upper bound for dephasing noise is a constant independent of $n$ and $d$, which is not informative.
 Moreover, the result explicitly assumes a property of random quantum circuits known as anticoncentration.

-Note that, for dephasing noise, it is not possible to prove a general upper bound on $\delta$ that works for arbitrary circuits.
-This is because a state in the computational basis is unaffected by dephasing, and hence there are instances (for example, the identity circuit) where the state is always in the computational basis throughout the evolution and the output distribution is unaffected by the noise channels.
+Note that, for dephasing noise, it is not possible to prove a general upper bound on $\delta$ that works for arbitrary circuits by using the techniques of Ref.~\cite{Gao2018}.
+This is because a state in the computational basis is unaffected by dephasing, and hence there are instances (for example, circuits with diagonal gates in the computational basis) where the state is always in the computational basis throughout the evolution and the output distribution is unaffected by the noise channels.
+Techniques like the Pauli twirl do not work either since we are interested in a quantity that is not a linear observable of $\rho$.

-Prior work on anticoncentration has mostly been via second-moment bounds on the output probabilities \cite{Bremner2016,Harrow2018,Hangleiter2018,Dalzell2020}, which can be proved via the design property of random circuits \cite{Harrow2009a,Brandao2016,Harrow2018}.
+Prior work on anticoncentration has mostly been via second-moment bounds on the output probabilities \cite{Bremner2016,Harrow2018,Hangleiter2018,Barak2020,Dalzell2020}, which can be proved via the design property of random circuits \cite{Harrow2009a,Brandao2016,Harrow2018}.
 An exception is the case of the one-clean qubit model (DQC1) \cite{Morimae2017b}.
 A tool to analyze random circuits that has proven particularly fruitful is that of mapping to models in statistical mechanics.
-This method has been successfully used in prior work; see, for example, \cite{Nahum2017,Nahum2018,Hunter-Jones2019,Dalzell2020}, among others.
+This method has been successfully used in prior work; see, for example, \cite{Nahum2017,Nahum2018,Hunter-Jones2019,Dalzell2020,Barak2020}, among others.